jumpurl secure links over HTTPS fail in Internet Explorer when BE user logged in

 (issue imported from #M16466)

-Updated by Alexander Stehlik almost 13 years ago
+Updated by Alexander Stehlik about 13 years ago

 Important!
 If you want to test this bug you have to make sure, that gzip compression is disabled.
 Otherwise the error doesn't occur.